DanielErhardt/store-manager/README.md

 This application doesn't use cacheable resources, so it's not quite a RESTful app. <br />
 It was developed using MySQL database and Node.js packages such as express, express-rescue, mysql2, mocha, chai, chai-as-promised and sinon. <br />
 The software architecture was built following the Model-Service-Control standard.

+- All files in the root directory, with the exception of app.js and README.md, were created and configured by Trybe.

 ## Running the application locally